kkruecke/cplus-documentation/notes/tree234.rst

     /*
        Requires:
        1. pnode is an internal node not a leaf node.
-       2. If pnode is a 3-node, key_index is 1 not 0.
+       2. If pnode is a 3-node, then key_index is 1 not 0.
        Returns:
-       pointer to successor node.
+       pointer to successor of internal node.
        Note: When a 2 3 tree node is a 3-node, it has two "right" chidren from the point of view of its first key and two "left" children from the point of view of its second key.
      */
     template<class Key, class Value> std::pair<const typename tree234<Key, Value>::Node *, int> tree234<Key, Value>::getInternalNodeSuccessor(const typename tree234<Key, Value>::Node *pnode, int key_index) const noexcept
     {
-     // Get next right child node of pnode based on key_index.

-     // Question: Does it take into account that fact that a node may have already been visited in order?
-     // Get the smallest node in the subtree rooted at the rightChild, i.e., its left most node... for (const Node *cursor =  pnode->children[key_index + 1].get(); cursor != nullptr; cursor = cursor->children[0].get()) {
+     // Get first right subtree of pnode, and descend to its left most left node. for (const Node *cursor =  pnode->children[key_index + 1].get(); cursor != nullptr; cursor = cursor->children[0].get()) {

         pnode = cursor;